For Entering Students

 Students call upon advisors when they need advice with regard to academic progress, school performance, expectations, aspirations for the future, relationships with other students, faculty and/or administration, or any other issues which affect student advancement in the program.
 We want the advisor-advisee relationship to serve the goals of the student.

-A comprehensive set of guidelines describing the process to select and apply for your first field placement site as an MSPP student will be made available by the Director of Training Dr. Shellee Robbins.
-Whether you are a first year student, an advanced standing student, a respecialization student, or are requesting your current work site be considered a field site Dr. Robbins will work with you very closely.
-She will meet with you and review the best options for a well rounded field experience within your professional goals.
-If you need to contact Dr. Robbins, her email is Shellee_Robbins@mspp.edu.
+A comprehensive set of guidelines describing the process to select and apply for your first field placement site as an MSPP student will be made available by the Associate Director of Training Dr. Mari Carmen Bennasar.
+Whether you are a first year student, an advanced standing student, a respecialization student, or are requesting your current work site be considered a field site Dr. Bennasar will work with you to best meet your learning goals and the training goals of the clinical doctoral program..
+If you need to contact Dr. Bennasar, her email is Mari_Bennasar@mspp.edu.